Directions and industry requirements are regularly updated

 - Screening employees, contractors and visitors for symptoms prior to entering the facility.
 Note that under the Care Facilities Directions and Hospital Visitor Directions, certain persons must not be permitted to enter these settings (eg those with a fever or other symptoms of COVID-19)

-- Asymptomatic testing of workers, when indicated by the Department of Health and Human Services (DHHS), to aid in early detection of coronavirus (COVID-19) infection.
+- Asymptomatic testing of workers, when indicated by the Department of Health (DH), to aid in early detection of coronavirus (COVID-19) infection.

 - Screening people directly prior to appointments or admission to identify suspected coronavirus (COVID-19) infections.

-- Asymptomatic testing of people, when indicated by DHHS, prior to admission to aid in early detection of coronavirus (COVID-19) infection.
+- Asymptomatic testing of people, when indicated by DH, prior to admission to aid in early detection of coronavirus (COVID-19) infection.

 - Regularly monitoring patients, residents or clients for symptoms of coronavirus (COVID-19), particularly when community prevalence is elevated.

 - Ensuring that systems are in place to prevent fatigue and workload issues due to a surge in demand or staff on leave .